Self-paced

 Save and close the file once you have finished editing it.

 Most of the code in the block above is standard HTML and code required for Bootstrap.
-The tags provide information for the web browser, the tag links to Boostrap CSS files, and the
+The <meta> tags provide information for the web browser, the <link> tag links to Bootstrap CSS files, and the <script> tags are links to JavaScript code that enables some additional Bootstrap functionality.

 However, the following highlighted parts are specific to the Jinja template engine:

-Now that you have a base.html template you can inherit that code to index.html by adding only the following code in your index.html:
+Now that you have a base.html template, you can inherit that code into index.html by only adding the following code in your index.html:

 1{% extends 'base.html' %} 2 3{% block content %} 4 <h1>{% block title %} Welcome to FlaskBlog {% endblock %}</h1> 5{% endblock %}